The Epoch Times: Distribution and marketing

-According to a Facebook report released in August 2021, a subscription page for The Epoch Times received 44.2 million views between April and June 2021.
-As of August 2021, the Facebook page for The Epoch Times had 9 million followers.
+In 2024, billboards appeared in multiple U.S. cities marketing The Epoch Times's website with the slogan "#1 Trusted News" alongside a portrait of its reporter Joshua Philipp.
+Local news outlets questioned the veracity of the slogan in light of The Epoch Times's history of publishing misinformation and the DOJ's indictment of its chief financial officer.

 Editorial stance

-The Epoch Times is an ardent opponent of the Chinese Communist Party.
-Since a shift in the newspaper's approach in 2016, the newspaper received significant attention for its favorable coverage of the Trump administration, the German far-right, and the French far-right.
+The Epoch Times is an ardent opponent of the Chinese Communist Party, and politically adopts ultraconservative views.
+Since a shift in the newspaper's approach in 2016, the newspaper received significant attention for its favorable coverage of the Trump administration, the American far-right, the German far-right, and the French far-right.

+The Epoch Times says it is "independent," but other news outlets have questioned this claim.

-According to NBC News, The Epoch Times "generally stayed out of U.S. politics" before 2016 "unless they dovetailed with Chinese interests".
-Ben Hurley, an Epoch Times employee until 2013, said the paper was critical of abortion and LGBT people and that Falun Gong practitioners "saw communism everywhere", including in internationalist figures like Hillary Clinton and Kofi Annan, "but there was more room for disagreements in the early days."
+According to NBC News, The Epoch Times "generally stayed out of U.S. politics" before 2016 "unless they dovetailed with Chinese interests."
+Ben Hurley, a former Falun Gong practitioner and Epoch Times writer until 2013, said the newspaper was critical of abortion and LGBT people and that Falun Gong practitioners "saw communism everywhere," including in internationalist figures like Hillary Clinton and Kofi Annan, "but there was more room for disagreements in the early days."

 Since 2016, according to NBC News, The Epoch Times has promoted favorable coverage of Trump's campaign and presidency, and emphasized topics like Islamic terrorism and illegal immigration to the United States.
 It has also emphasized "what the publication claims is a labyrinthian, global conspiracy led by [Hillary] Clinton and former President Barack Obama to tear down Trump."

+According to private statements from top Epoch Times journalists, Falun Gong founder Li directed the newspaper to increase its coverage of Trump in 2016.
 A former Epoch Times reporter who covered the 2016 campaign, Steve Klett, said his editors had encouraged favorable coverage of Trump after he won the Republican nomination, and that "they seemed to have this almost messianic way of viewing Trump as the anti-Communist leader who would bring about the end of the Chinese Communist Party."
 After Trump was elected, The Epoch Times hired Brendan Steinhauser, a Tea Party strategist, to reach out to more conservatives and encourage the Trump administration to oppose the persecution of Falun Gong.

 The Epoch Times picks up mainstream newswire stories and in some places can resemble a community newspaper.
 According to sociologist Yuezhi Zhao, "While mainstream newspapers typically treat Web versions as an extension of the already-existing print version, The Epoch Times website serves as the master for all its worldwide papers."

 The Epoch Times is known for alleging conspiracies involving former Communist Party general secretary Jiang Zemin, under whose administration Falun Gong was suppressed in China.

 The newspaper is at odds with the Taiwanese-owned and U.S.-based Chinese language newspaper World Journal, calling it a "megaphone for the evil Chinese Communist Party."